AvePoint/cloud-api/docs/elements/Use-AvePoint-Graph-API.md

 <!-- /TOC -->

-Welcome to the AvePoint Graph API, your gateway to accessing and managing the AvePoint Confidence Platform with efficiency and security.
-This API is designed to streamline your data management and backup monitoring processes, providing IT professionals with robust tools and insights.
+Welcome to the Elements API, your gateway to accessing and managing the Elements Platform with efficiency and security.
+This API is designed to streamline your data management and monitoring processes, providing IT professionals with robust tools and insights.

 ## Authentication and Authorization

-To access the resources of Elements services via the AvePoint Graph API, you must configure the app registration and grant the necessary permissions.
+To access the resources of Elements services via the Elements API, you must configure the app registration and grant the necessary permissions.
 This process involves:

 - **Registering an app**: Set up your app in Elements.
 - **Permissions**: Assign the appropriate permissions for your app.
 - **Authentication**: Use the generated application (client) ID for secure access.

-For a step-by-step guide on creating an app registration for API authentication, refer to [Register an App for API Access](register-app.md).
+For a step-by-step guide on creating an app registration for API authentication, refer to [Register an App](register-app.md).

 ## Call an API Method